StephanHagge/data-mining/1_business_understanding/business_understanding.md

 The dataset describes trending YouTube videos over several months, but the data is separated into multiple subsets due to differences in their category_id attribute based on the given region.
-Due to the high number of possible data, and the resulting complexity we decided to use the data related to the region DE (Germany) only.
+Due to the high number of possible data, and the resulting complexity we decided to use the data related to the region DE (Germany) mainly.

 The chosen dataset for [Germany](https://www.kaggle.com/datasnaek/youtube-new?select=DEvideos.csv) consists of 16 columns and 40840 rows.